geraldandrews/Small-town-website/README.md

-Website of an actual small town in Virginia with bootstrap, html, css, and some javascript.
+This is a front-end website project of an actual small town in Virginia I created using html, css, javascript, and the css framework Bootstrap.